 Understanding DUI Blood Tests in Maryland

-In most cases, police use breath tests to determine a driver’s breath alcohol content.
-Blood tests are more expensive for the state to administer.
+In most cases, the police use breath tests to determine a driver’s breath alcohol content because blood tests are more expensive for the state to administer.

 However, in the case of a serious car crash where tests cannot be conducted at the scene or because of other unusual circumstances, a blood test may be performed later on.
 The officer may speak with the injured driver and determine whether or not they are drunk by slurred speech, bloodshot eyes, and other cues.

 If you have been pulled over and accused of drunk driving, you may have questions about blood test requirements.
 At Alpert Schreyer Poe, LLC, we have answers.
 With five convenient offices in Bowie, Frederick, Lexington Park, Prince Frederick, and Waldorf, we are here for you when and where you need us.